Majdi-Aref/rock-paper-scissors/README.md

 - The result of each round will be demonstrated at the top of this section in the "round result" paragraph.
 - Below a round's result is the final result of a game that announces who won a game.
-- Underneath the fianl result are a player's score and the computer's score, which specify how many rounds a player wins and how many rounds the computer wins.
+- Underneath the final result are a player's score and the computer's score, which specify how many rounds a player wins and how many rounds the computer wins.
 - If a user wins a round, their score will be incremented by 1; similarly, if the computer wins a round, its score will be incremented by 1.
-If, however, the result of a round is"tie", the scores will remain the same.
+If, however, the result of a round is a "tie", the scores will remain the same.
-- As soon as a user or the computer has won 10 rounds, the final result paragraph will broadcast that, articulate the winner of a game, and stir a user up to click on the "Reset & Play Again" button, which is both found and accentuated at the bottom of the outcome section, to have a go at a new game.
+- As soon as a user or the computer has won 10 rounds, the final result paragraph will broadcast that, articulate the winner of a game, and stir a user up to click on the "Reset & Play Again" button, which is both found and accentuated at the bottom of the game's page, to have a go at a new game.
 - Please view the images of the outcome section below.

 ![An image of the outcome section on an Asus Vivo laptop](readme-images/result-laptop.png)